 “This place looks like straight out of a storybook,” I exclaimed as our rib-boat approached the village of Undredal right in the middle of the World Heritage area.

-No wonder breathtaking Norwegian landscape of the village of Undredal along Sognefjord and UNESCO Nærøyfjord served as the inspiration for Frozen, Disney Movie.
+No wonder the breathtaking Norwegian landscape of the village of Undredal along Sognefjord and UNESCO Nærøyfjord served as the inspiration for Frozen, Disney Movie.

 Undredal – First Impressions